orgfrg/.github/profile/README.md

 ## How it works

-Actors submit an **intent** describing the action they want to perform.
-OrgForge evaluates that intent against an **OrgSpec**, a machine-readable organizational constitution.
-If the rules are satisfied, OrgForge issues a signed **authorization artifact**.
+Actors submit an **intent** describing the action they want to perform. orgfrg evaluates that intent against an **OrgSpec**, a machine-readable organizational constitution.
+If the rules are satisfied, orgfrg issues a signed **authorization artifact**.
 Execution systems verify that artifact before acting.

 The pipeline is deterministic:

-Actor → Intent → OrgForge evaluation → Signed authorization artifact → Execution system verifies → Action executes.
+Actor → Intent → orgfrg evaluation → Signed authorization artifact → Execution system verifies → Action executes.

 No proof, no action.

+This allows organizational rules to control payments, deployments, tool calls, treasury actions, and other governed actions before execution.

 ---

 ## What OrgSpec can encode

 Spending limits.
 Multi-approval thresholds.
 Role-based permissions.
-Rate limits for autonomous agents.
+Rate limits for automated systems.
 Allowed markets and tool access.
 Operational states such as freeze, audit, and incident mode.
 Agent-specific restrictions.

 ---

 ## Status

 Active development.
-The protocol engine is locked at 831 of 831 tests passing for Sprint 1 of the A.5 milestone.
+The protocol engine is under active test coverage across the authorization, verification, OrgSpec, and audit layers.
 The platform and SDKs are in active build.

-Source repositories will be made public after patent conversion.
-Until then, the protocol specification, whitepaper, and architecture are available through the authoritative documents below.
+Source repositories are not yet public while patent strategy remains active.
+Public specifications and documents are available through the authoritative links below.

 ---